 She has a personal ministry to take care of the widows in her church.
 She remembers their birthdays and schedules activities for them .

 I’ve had very close friendships with people who were much older than myself.
 I love how a person gets less guarded and more genuine as they age.

 Memories should be cherished

-One of the things I loved growing up,and I’m sad technology has made it almost obsolete, but I remember fairly regularly going through old photographs with my mom.
+One of the things I loved growing up,and I’m sad technology has made it almost obsolete, was going through old photographs with my mom.
 She has several photo albums and boxes of pictures.
 We would look at the pictures and laugh, tell stories and sometimes even cry.

 Mom blessed both my sister and I with a love for reading.
 We also like to play word games like Scrabble or Scattergories when we get together.
 It gets quite competitive.

-We played the alphabet game quite a bit as well.
+We played the alphabet game quite often.
 We would take turns saying something from a particular category that starts with each letter of the alphabet.
 Our games went beyond animals or girl names though.
 We did crazy candle scents to show how creative we could be, or countries to show off how smart we were.